elsander/elsander.github.io/about.md

 permalink: /about/
 ---

-I'm a data scientist doing research and development work at Civis Analytics in Chicago.
+I'm a Senior Data Scientist doing research and development work at Civis Analytics in Chicago.
 I like bringing a software design mentality to data science problems, and turning one-time analyses into automated workflows.
 I finished my doctorate in Ecology and Evolution at the